Morning-Train/Mail-notifications-for-Trello/readme.md

 # Trello-Train
-###### Notify your customers, or use webhooks to perform specific actions when changes happen in your Trello boards.
+###### Notify your customers, or use webhooks to perform specific actions, when changes happen in your Trello boards.

 ![image of dashboard]
 (http://i62.tinypic.com/30idj87.jpg)